 OnlySP’s Dimitric Edwards had the chance to see the game behind closed doors recently, finding that it shows CD Projekt Red “doubling down on its ability to create sprawling open-worlds full of deep, meaningful customization options, varied play styles, and consequential decisions for players to make.”
 Read his full impressions here.

-For more on the game and all the latest single-player gaming news, be sure to bookmark OnlySP and follow us on Facebook, Twitter, and YouTube.
+For more on the game and all the latest news from the world of single-player gaming, be sure to bookmark OnlySP and follow us on Facebook, Twitter, and YouTube.
 You can also join the discussion in our community Discord server.